-Other dependent's pension: 16.66% of the deceased's permanent disability pension is paid.
+Other dependent's pension: 16.6% of the deceased's permanent disability pension is paid.

-Eligible survivors are a widow(er), unmarried dependent children, and any other dependent person named by the deceased.
+Eligible survivors are a widow(er), unmarried, dependent children, and any other dependent person named by the deceased.

-Funeral grant: EC\$3,800 is paid to the person who met the cost of the funeral.
+Funeral grant: EC\$4,330 is paid to the person who paid for the funeral.